 After 14 years, Russia return to the UEFA European Under-21 Championship finals.
-Despite four straight wins at the start of qualifying, it was a tough campaign for Nikolai Pisarev's men after a 1-0 defeat in Portugal, followed by draws against Albania and Moldova, nearly deprived them of top spot in the group.
+Despite four straight wins at the start of qualifying, it was a tough campaign for Nikolai Pisarev's men.
+A 1-0 defeat in Portugal, followed by draws against Albania and Moldova, nearly deprived them of top spot in the group.
 The play-off games against the Czech Republic tested Russian nerves too, but they held on to emerge 4-2 aggregate winners.

 Reaching the U21 finals is the first big coaching achievement for Pisarev, who took charge of the team in September 2010.
 The 44-year-old is confident that they can be competitive at this level.
 "I am optimistic about our chances in Israel," the former FC Spartak Moskva striker said.
 "We are in Europe's top eight which is already a small breakthrough for Russian football.
 We have the backbone of a team – which is good – and our principles remain the same: only the strongest will play [for us].
 Of course they need to play regularly for their clubs."